Visit Ol Pejeta Conservancy, Kenya

 The Ol Pejeta Conservancy is a 90,000 acre wildlife conservancy situated between the foot hills of the Aberdares and Mount Kenya.

-The conservancy has an extensive variety of animals including the big five as well as a chimpanzee sanctuary.
+The conservancy has an extensive variety of animals including the Big Five as well as a chimpanzee sanctuary.

 Fauna and Flora International Conservancy

 During the colonial era, the area was used as a cattle ranch.
 However, increasingly elephant populations that previously used the ranch as a migratory corridor took up residence on the property, knocking down fences and making cattle ranching impossible.
-In 2004 the reserve was purchased by Fauna and Flora International, a UK based conservation organization and turned into a conservancy.
+In 2004 the reserve was purchased by Fauna and Flora International, a UK based conservation organisation and turned into a conservancy.

 Wildlife of Ol Pejeta